goldberl/calico-lemons/src/content/posts/5-moving-to-japan.md

 Around 5 weeks after I sent the application to the HR department, my COE arrived on April 11, 2024.
 My parents and I took the trip up to the NYC Japan Consulate and applied for my visa.
 We also stopped to have lunch with one of my best friends from childhood, which was a nice bonus.
 A week later, my visa had arrived.

 #### Job Preparation & Apartment Hunting
-During the 5 weeks it took my COE to arrive, I actually was pretty busy despite all of the "waiting around" I thought I would be doing. unfortunately, the rest of February and March was emotionally draining for me, as I had just gotten out of a pretty painful 1.5 year relationship.
+During the 5 weeks it took my COE to arrive, I actually was pretty busy despite all of the "waiting around" I thought I would be doing.
+Unfortunately, the rest of February and March was emotionally draining for me, as I had just gotten out of a pretty painful 1.5 year relationship.
 It was my first relationship and thus my first breakup which threw me into a whirlwind of uncomfortable emotions.
 As I was navigating those emotions, I knew I still needed to prepare for my move to Japan to set myself up for success.
 After all, I worked so hard to get here, I should start it off well.

 The first thing I did was looked at was C++.
 The job listing posted that required skills included experience with that programming language, and I had none.
 So I followed along some YouTube tutorials and got a decent understanding of the basics.
 I was not sure exactly what kind of project I would be working on, so I was doing this to fill up time and keep my mind active.